Renegade9819/twitter/README.md

 The Twitter app made using Flutter.

 The `master` branch contains in-memory data for testing purposes.
 Look at the `backend` branch for API related stuff which will be the final app.
+The API is developed with Spring Boot.
+I'll post it on GitHub soon.

 `Note:` The app is currently in development.
 The tweet functionality is not yet completed.